SoftwareAG/adabas-go-api/README.md

 ## Summary

-The Go Adabas-API offers easy access to store or read data in or out of Adabas.
-The Go API should help developers to work with data in Adabas without having the need of being an Adabas expert knowing special Adabas Database features.
+The Adabas Go API offers easy access to store or read data in or out of Adabas.
+The Go API should help developers to work with data in Adabas without needing to be an expert on special Adabas database features.
 Go functions enable developers to use Go as a programming language to access Adabas in the same way as other data sources are embedded in a Go project.
 By using the native `AdabasClient` library, you can access all platforms Adabas runs on like Linux, Unix, Windows and Mainframe (z/OS with Entire Network).
 Step by step all relevant Adabas features are supported.